orangeduck/mpc/README.md

 typedef mpc_val_t*(*mpc_lift_t)(void);
 ```

 This function returns some data value when called.
 It can be used to create _empty_ versions of data types when certain combinators have no known default value to return.
+For example it may be used to return a newly allocated empty string rather than `NULL`.

 First Example
 -------------

-Using the above we can already create a parser that matches a C identifier with relative ease.
+Using the above we can create a parser that matches a C identifier with relative ease.

-First we build a fold function that will concatenate two strings together.
+First we build a fold function that will concatenate two strings together - freeing any data we no longer need.

 ```c
 mpc_val_t* parse_fold_string(mpc_val_t* x, mpc_val_t* y) {